rhit-liuj15/Gender-Fair-2024/README.md

 The API can be found at `/API/express_query_database_https.js`

+Make sure you have Node.js installed on your device: https://nodejs.org/en/download

 At the time of deciding tech stack, dart did not have a good way of connecting with a MySQL server, and the purpose of the API is to take a request for data, run a stored procedure in the database, and return the data in JSON format.

 The API expects: